W427697/Discord-/MIGRATION.md

 This approach aligns with our philosophy of transparency and puts users in control of their Webpack and Babel configurations.

-We are committed to minimizing magic behind the scenes.
-By removing `framework.options.fastRefresh`, we are moving closer to a Storybook that doesn't impose unnecessary configurations on users.
+We want to minimize magic behind the scenes.
+By removing `framework.options.fastRefresh`, we are reducing unnecessary configuration.
 Instead, we encourage users to leverage their existing Webpack and Babel setups, fostering a more transparent and customizable development environment.

 You don't have to add fast refresh to `@storybook/nextjs` since it is already configured there as a default to match the same experience as `next dev`.